jinisaweaklearner/AWS/common_questions.md

 ## Securing environment variables in lambda
 Lambda encrypts environment variables with a key that it creates in your account (an AWS managed customer master key (CMK)).
 Use of this key is free.
 You can also choose to provide your own key for Lambda to use instead of the default key.

+## Fargate
+AWS Fargate is Amazon’s solution to run docker containers without managing any servers for container orchestration.
+Where things get confusing with Fargate is that Fargate is actually just one way of running containers in Amazon ECS.